PeopleGoal/js/README.md

     ],
   }
   ```
+* You may also want to add some githooks for extra flow checking by adding `flow --write` to lint-staged in your `package.json`.
 ### React
 * If you are using react, you will also need to run `yarn add --dev eslint-plugin-react`
 * Then add the following to your `.eslnitrc.js`: